 Despite torrential rains in Tacoma this weekend, Tsuru for Solidarity supporters showed up in droves to raise their voices in opposition to immigrant detention.
 They gathered outside the Northwest Detention Center, where up to 1,500 individuals at a time are held as they await the outcomes of their immigration trials.
-Sometimes that wait last years in this for-profit facility where detainees have staged hunger strikes to protest the poor quality of medical care and food and inadequate access to legal support.
+Sometimes that wait lasts years in this for-profit facility where detainees have staged hunger strikes to protest the poor quality of medical care and food and inadequate access to legal support.

 Densho worked closely with the Seattle chapter of Tsuru for Solidarity, as well as Seattle JACL, and La Resistencia in order to stage this action.
 Over the past several years, our Day of Remembrance commemorations have leaned increasingly more in the direction of activism.
 Asked about this trend, Densho Executive Director Tom Ikeda said: